spring-epfl/zksk/docs/usage.rst

    PK \{ (x_0, x_1): \underbrace{Y_0 = x_0 G_0}_{\text{First statement}}
          \lor \underbrace{Y_1 = x_1 G_1}_{\text{Second statement}} \}

 Or-proofs are slightly more complicated than and-proofs.

-A simple way to define the or-proof is as follows:
+A simple way to define this or-proof is as follows:

 .. literalinclude:: ../examples/orproof.py
    :lines: 26-31

-An or-proof works by simulating all subproof, except for one true subproof which will be actually proven.
+An or-proof works by simulating all subproofs but the one true subproof which will be actually proved.
 Before executing the protocol, you can explicitly define which subproofs will be simulated.

 .. literalinclude:: ../examples/orproof.py
    :lines: 33-34